bugsounet/MMM-Assistant2Display/README.md

 | useVolume | allow volume control | Boolean | true |
 | volumePreset | preset configuration type. available : ALSA, PULSE, HIFIBERRY-DAC,RESPEAKER_SPEAKER, RESPEAKER_PLAYBACK, OSX  | String | ALSA |

+* Note:
-* Note: module position not needed because only with iframe
+  * module position not needed because only with iframe
+  * if you want to stop link/photo or youtube video displaying: just say `stop`
+  * if you want to control sound volume of your mirror: just say `volume 5` (mini volume is 0, maximum is 10)